-Landscape history of the Oer-IJ tidal system, Noord-Holland (The Netherlands)

-Peter Vos1, Jan de Koning2 & Rob van Eerden3

-1) Deltares, Department of Applied Geology and Geophysics, P.O.
-Box 85467, 3508 AL Utrecht, the Netherlands

-2) Hollandia Archeologen, Tuinstraat 27A, 1544 RS, Zaandijk, the Netherlands

-3) Provincie Noord-Holland, Afdeling Archeologie, Houtplein 33, 2012 DE Haarlem, the Netherlands

-Appendix A
+Appendix A Dates from the Oer-IJ and Zaanstreek region

-Introduction
+<h1>Introduction

 As part of the study, all 14C and OSL analyses with geological significance to the Oer-IJ region and adjacent peat area were collated from sources as diverse as peer-reviewed publications and unpublished documents.
-For each location, all sample ages are summarized in tables.
-The arrangement of the tables in Appendices A1-A6 is based on a geographical landscape subdivision.
+For each location, all sample ages are summarised in tables.
+The arrangement of the tables in Appendices A1–A6 is based on a geographical landscape subdivision.
 The following sub-regions are distinguished (Fig. App.
 A):

-A1.
-Peat area of the Zaanstreek,
+A1 Peat area of the Zaanstreek

-A2.
-Beach-ridge and beach-plain area,
+A2 Beach-ridge and beach-plain area

-A3.
-Coastal dunes,
+A3 Coastal dunes

-A4.
-Oer-IJ tidal area and IJ-polders,
+A4 Oer-IJ tidal area and IJ-polders

-A5.
-Salt-marsh area adjacent to peatlands of the Zaanstreek,
+A5 Salt-marsh area adjacent to peatlands of the Zaanstreek

-A6.
-Salt-marsh area adjacent to the coastal dune area, and
+A6 Salt-marsh area adjacent to the coastal dune area

-Each table is accompanied by a brief assessment of the ages, focusing on their significance for palaeolandscape reconstruction and - where necessary – on any uncertainties associated with the analyses.
+Each table is accompanied by a brief assessment of the ages, focusing on their significance for palaeolandscape reconstruction and – where necessary – on any uncertainties associated with the analyses.

+[Fig. App.
+A near here]

-Radiocarbon dating method
+<h2>Radiocarbon dating method

 Radiocarbon dating is based on the decay of the radioactive isotope of the element carbon (14C).
-The isotope 14C is produced in the upper atmosphere by cosmic radiation, and is oxidized to 14CO2.
+The isotope 14C is produced in the upper atmosphere by cosmic radiation and is oxidised to 14CO2.
 This substance in turn is taken up by the plants through photosynthesis, and subsequently passed on to the rest of the biosphere via the food chain.
 After the death of organisms, food uptake no longer takes place, and the 14C content decreases through radioactive decay with a half-life of 5730 years.
 The half-life is defined as the time needed for 50% of the radioactive nuclei to decay.
 Radiocarbon dating is based on a measurement of the remaining 14C content of fossil organic remains (e.g. Walker, 2005; Taylor & Aitken, 1997).

-This principle of radiocarbon dating is simple and straightforward, but there are various factors that complicate the interpretation of 14C measurements considerably: 1) the 14C content in nature changed through time, 2) the exact value of the half-life is uncertain, and 3) plants and animals can contain less 14C than expected on the basis of the atmosphere or hydrosphere they live in.
-Finally, the ratio between 14C and other carbon isotopes in the hydrosphere is not necessarily in equilibrium with that in the atmosphere.
-Therefore, the 14C clock needs calibration in order to make the 14C dates absolute.
+This principle of radiocarbon dating is simple and straightforward, but there are various factors that complicate the interpretation of 14C measurements considerably: (1) the 14C content in nature changes through time, (2) the exact value of the half-life is uncertain and (3) plants and animals can contain less 14C than expected on the basis of the atmosphere or hydrosphere they live in.
+Finally, the ratio between 14C and other carbon isotopes in the hydrosphere is not necessarily in equilibrium with that in the atmosphere, therefore the 14C clock needs calibration in order to make the 14C dates absolute.

-Each 14C age is by convention expressed in their own time unit, 14C years BP (original meaning Before Present). ‘’Before Present (1950)” should not be taken literally, and 14C dates have to be translated into absolute ages for intercomparison.
+Each 14C age is by convention expressed in its own time unit, 14C years BP (original meaning Before Present).
+‘Before Present (1950)’ should not be taken literally, and 14C dates have to be translated into absolute ages for intercomparison.
 In this publication, the dating results are expressed in calendar years AD or BC.
 The calibration for the changing 14C content in the past is based on 14C-dated tree rings.
 The calibration curve used (IntCal13; Reimer et al., 2013) translates the 14C dates into calendar ages (van der Plicht & Mook, 1987).